Success! this Exam Successfully Added.

 Total 100 100 1 hour

-IBPS Clerk Mains Exam
+IBPS Clerk Mains Exam Pattern

 The IBPS Clerk Mains exam is the final stage of the selection process, designed to test candidates proficiency in banking-related skills, reasoning & computer, quantitative aptitude, English and general/financial awareness.
 This computer-based exam is more comprehensive than the preliminary exam and plays a crucial role in determining the final merit list.